How Anxious Attachment Style Affects Relationships

 They reinforce each other’s adaptations in the painful dance of their interactions.
 The avoidant person reinforces their feeling of needing to withdraw emotionally since their partner is so demanding.
 In turn, the preoccupied partner reinforces their need to pursue and pressure their partner since their partner is so distant and withholding.

 Although it is painful to re-experience this insecurity, people often feel compelled to recreate the emotional climate of their childhood.
 This is why it is so important to understand our attachment styles and make sense of them, so we can then change our style of relating to others.

 A preoccupied attachment style can make romantic relationships difficult, however, it is possible to develop a secure attachment style as an adult.
 This is a topic I discuss in the online workshop, “Developing Secure Attachment.”
 In order to build more inner security, we have to understand our own attachment history and where our models for relationships come from.
 With this understanding, we can develop a coherent narrative of our early experiences that will give us insight into how we relate today.

 It can also be helpful to build relationships with people who have a more secure attachment style than our own.
 If we hang in there, even when things start to feel uncomfortable and unfamiliar, we can adapt to a new kind of relating and form an earned secure attachment.

-Finally, seeking therapy can be a very valuable, life-changing tool for developing more secure attachment.
+Finally, seeking therapy can be a very valuable, life-changing tool for developing a more secure attachment.
 A therapist can not only help us explore our early life and how it has affected us, but as a trusting, consistent relationship develops with a therapist, we can develop more inner security.